The Daily Question Process

 The good thing about beginning these questions with “Did I do my best to…” is that it is almost impossible to blame someone else for my failure.
 No one can be responsible for “Did I do my best to…” but me!

 In terms of the happiness question, my philosophy of life is simple: Be happy now.
 I have a great life— a wonderful wife and kids, good health, don’t have to work, love my job and don’t have a boss.
 If I weren’t happy today, someone screwed up—that would be me!
-In spite of all my blessings, I can still sometimes get caught up in day-to-day stress, forget how lucky I am and act like an idiot.
+Despite all my blessings, I can still sometimes get caught up in day-to-day stress, forget how lucky I am and act like an idiot.
 It helps to get a daily reminder of the importance of happiness and gratitude.

 Another question that I ask myself is, “How many minutes did you spend writing?”
 This is harder for me.
 I am an extrovert who loves teaching, coaching and just being with people.
 It is sometimes hard for me to sit by myself and write.